DRUM (South African magazine): History

 Both Sampson and Stein wrote books about their times as editor, Drum: A Venture into the New Africa (1956, republished in 2005 as Drum: the making of a magazine) and Who Killed Mr Drum?
 (1999) respectively.
+Hopkinson, for his part, wrote about his experiences at the paper in his memoir, Under the Tropic.

 Drum's heyday in the 1950s fell between the Defiance Campaign and the tragedy at Sharpeville.
 This was the decade of potential Black emergence, the decade when the Freedom Charter was written and the decade when the ANC alliance launched the Defiance Campaign.
 The aim was to promote an equal society.
 The Nationalist government responded with apartheid crackdowns and treason trials.

 It was also the decade of the movement to the cities, of Sophiatown, of Black Jazz, the jazz opera King Kong with a Black cast, an adoption of American culture, of shebeens (illegal drinking dens) and flamboyant American style gangsters (tsotsis) with chrome-laden American cars who spoke a slang called Tsotsitaal.

 It was a time of optimism and hope.
-DRUM was a "record of naivety, optimism, frustration, defiance, courage, dancing, drink, jazz, gangsters, exile and death".DRUM described the world of the urban Black; the culture, the colour, dreams, ambitions, hopes and struggles.
+DRUM was a "record of naivety, optimism, frustration, defiance, courage, dancing, drink, jazz, gangsters, exile and death".

+DRUM described the world of the urban Black; the culture, the colour, dreams, ambitions, hopes and struggles.
 Lewis Nkosi described DRUM's young writers as "the new African[s] cut adrift from the tribal reserve – urbanised, eager, fast-talking and brash."

 Peter Magubane described the atmosphere in the newsroom.
 "DRUM was a different home; it did not have apartheid.
 There was no discrimination in the offices of DRUM magazine.
 It was only when you left DRUM and entered the world outside of the main door that you knew you were in apartheid land.
-But while you were inside DRUM magazine, everyone there was a family."DRUM′s cast of black journalists included Henry ("Mr DRUM") Nxumalo, Can Themba, Todd Matshikiza, Nat Nakasa, Lewis Nkosi and others such as William "Bloke" Modisane, Arthur Maimane, Stan Motjuwadi and Casey Motsisi.
+But while you were inside DRUM magazine, everyone there was a family."

+DRUM′s cast of black journalists included Henry ("Mr DRUM") Nxumalo, Can Themba, Todd Matshikiza, Nat Nakasa, Lewis Nkosi and others such as William "Bloke" Modisane, Arthur Maimane, Stan Motjuwadi and Casey Motsisi.
 Together, they were known as "the DRUM Boys".
 This group lived by the dictum "live fast, die young and have a good-looking corpse".
 Most of these journalists went on to publish works in their own right.
 The other journalists who worked there include Bessie Head, Lionel Ngakane, Richard Rive and Jenny Joseph.

 It was not only the writers–the pictures were also important.
 The main photographer and artistic director was Jürgen Schadeberg, who arrived in South Africa in 1950 after leaving a war-ravaged Berlin.
 He became one of the rare European photographers to photograph the daily lives of Black people.
 He trained a generation of rising black photographers, including Ernest Cole, Bob Gosani and later Peter Magubane.
 Magubane joined DRUM because "they were dealing with social issues that affected black people in South Africa.
 I wanted to be part of that magazine".
 Alf Khumalo was another well-known photographer on the staff.